 You will be matched with a student who has a disability.
 Your duties will include meeting the student before or after their class and guiding them to other locations on campus.
 You may also assist the student at other times outside of class time to help them take part in the full post-secondary experience.

 Notetakers are responsible for providing course notes to a student who has a disability.
-These will be provided within 48 hours of each class by either emailing notes taken on a laptop or by scanning and emailing handwritten notes.
+These will be provided within 48 hours of each class by uploading your notes to a central website.
 Available notetaker jobs are advertised by emailing students in those particular classes and on the UBC Careers Online Website.

 You will assist students who have disabilities with their exams.
 Your duties will include writing or typing material that is being dictated by the student.
 Excellent typing skills (50 words per minute) and computer experience are required.

 You will be trained in the Strategic Content Learning model of tutoring.
 Your duties will consist of tutoring individual students on a weekly basis.
 Excellent study skills and knowledge in the subject area are required (i.e. you have taken the course and/or are majoring in the subject area).
 Preference will be given to students in their third year or higher.

 Student assistant wages range from $14.60 - $25.00 per hour.
 Notetakers are paid by term.
 As a student assistant, you can only work the hours assigned to you by the Centre for Accessibility.
 You may not work more than 12 hours per week.
 Student assistant jobs are advertised on UBC CareersOnline or by directly emailing students registered in particular courses.

 Training opportunities and resources are provided for all student assistant positions.
 Training opportunities may involve job shadowing, attending a workshop, or reviewing printed material.
 Detailed information about training opportunities will be provided once you are hired.